annotell/kognic-auth-python/annotell-auth/README.md

 on top of the `requests` library.

 Builds on the standard Oauth 2.0 Client Credentials flow.
 There are a few ways to provide auth credentials to our api clients.
-Annotell Python clients such as in `annotell-ams`, or `annotell-input-api` accept an `auth` parameter that can be set explicitly or you can omit it and use environment variables.
+Annotell Python clients such as in `annotell-input-api` accept an `auth` parameter that can be set explicitly or you can omit it and use environment variables.

 There are a few ways to set your credentials in `auth`.